Skip to main content Skip to footer

 • tiredness

-• skin irritation in the area treated- redness, dryness and itching, weeping skin, scaling or even skin breakdown by the end of treatment
+• skin irritation in the treated area e.g. redness, dryness and itching, weeping skin, scaling and sometimes skin breakdown by the end of treatment

-• local loss of beard (in men) or hair if the scalp are treated
+• local loss of beard (in men) or hair if the scalp is treated

-• nasal cavity crusting, congestion and bleeding of nose is treated.
+• nasal cavity crusting, congestion and bleeding of nose, if treated.

-Your doctor may recommend specific supportive care options to help you during your treatment and recovery.
+Your doctor may recommend specific supportive care options to help during your treatment and recovery.

 Chemotherapy for Skin Cancer

-People with melanoma may be recommended types of systemic treatment called immunotherapy.
-Many people with melanoma may also be asked to take part in a clinical trial of different types of these drugs.
+People with skin cancers, both melanoma and non-melanoma, may be recommended types of systemic treatment called immunotherapy.
+Many people with skin cancers may also be asked to take part in a clinical trial of different types of these drugs.

 Questions to Ask